 Cultivate or hoe the garden as often as needed to control weeds and grasses.
 Do not cultivate or hoe too deeply, or root injury will result.
 Cultivating too often will also result in the soil drying out excessively.

 A mulch of straw, leaves, compost or pine straw will help conserve moisture, control weeds and reduce cultivation.
-Apply enough mulch to have 2 to 4 inches after settling.
+Apply enough mulch to have 2 to 4 in. after settling.
 Newspaper can also be applied as a mulch two to three layers thick around plants.
-Apply 3 inches of straw or compost on top of the paper.
+Apply 3 in. of straw or compost on top of the paper.

 Water the garden as often as needed to maintain a uniform moisture supply.
 In the absence of rain, a good soaking once a week will probably be adequate for heavier soils.
 Light, sandy soils might require an application more frequently.
 Water early in the morning so foliage will dry off quickly, which helps prevent diseases.
 Use soaker hoses or irrigation tape if possible to prevent foliage from getting wet and help prevent disease.

 Serious losses can occur from insects, diseases and nematodes.
 If nematodes are present, control measures must be taken before the crop is planted.
 Preventive control measures can be used for insects and diseases, or can be started as soon as problems are spotted.
 Contact your local county Extension agent for assistance in pest identification and recommended control measures.

 Harvest vegetables as soon as they are ripe.
 Leaving them on the vine too long will lead to disease and insect problems and will cause crops such as beans, okra, squash and cucumbers to be over-mature and terminate or stop producing.
 Any surplus production should be canned or frozen as soon as possible after harvesting.
 Information on canning and freezing is available at your local county Extension office.

 Status and Revision History

 Published with Full Review on Jun 20, 2012

 Published with Full Review on Apr 06, 2015